mikedilger/mosaic-spec/docs/record.md

 2. Take a BLAKE3 hash of `[112:]`, unkeyed, and extend to 64 bytes
    of output using BLAKE3's `finalize_xof()` function.
 This does not directly go into the record.
-3. Generate EdDSA ed25519ph pre-hashed signature of that 512-bit hash using the Signing secret key, and providing the context string of "Mosaic".
+3. Generate EdDSA ed25519ph pre-hashed signature of the 512-bit hash generated in step 2 using the Signing secret key, and providing the context string of "Mosaic".
 NOTE: ed25519 calls for a SHA-512 hash, but we use a BLAKE3 hash instead.
 Place the signature at bytes `[0:64]`.
-4. Copy the first 40 bytes of the hash to `[72:112]`.
+4. Copy the first 40 bytes of the hash generated in step 2 to `[72:112]`.
 5. Write the timestamp as a 48-bit unsigned big-endian to `[64:70]`.
 6. Set bytes 70 and 71 to 0 (if not already).